learn-javascript-courses/checkin/README.md

 ## App Requirements

+Don't worry about anything but getting the user interfaces to work.
+No need for user authorization, databases, or API's for now.
+Feel free to make some fake users and fake checkin data.

 * Allow a user to create and name teams.
 Users own the teams they create.
 * Allow a user to check in with a specific team and answer each of the three scrum questions.
 * View the team status: A simple display of each user's most recent checkin.